lmssee/lmssee/README.md

 Time flies so fast, the little boy who didn't work hard grew up and became a useless waste.

-Now, I have two hobbies: eating 🍔🍱🍢🍭 and sleeping. especially , eating in my dream that I usually cannot afford.
+Now, I have two hobbies: eating 🍔🍱🍢🍭 and sleeping 🛏. especially , eating in my dream that I usually cannot afford.

+And, the world is so big, let mi see see.

+Once, there was a person who often told me

+"Life is short, tomorrow is too far.
+Nothing is worth feeling sad about, after all, it's all the past and has become a story.

+So what if we suffer again ."